-Here's the Colorado's injury report as of September 16 a.m.
-(CU has produced an injury report weekly dating back to 1984, with few exceptions):
+Here's the Colorado's injury report as of September 1 (CU has produced an injury report weekly dating back to 1984, with few exceptions):

-Pos Player Injury Notes Status/Hawai'i OL Brad Cotner concussion suffered in practice (Aug.
-6), was cleared to return to practice on limited basis on Sept.
-9 DAY-TO-DAY DE Garrett Gregory knee suffered a severe sprain in practice (Aug.
-23) OUT/2-3 WEEKS OT Jeromy Irwin concussion suffered in the fourth quarter against Arizona State (Sept.
-13) DAY-TO-DAY TB Tony Jones chest suffered a bruise in second half against Arizona State (Sept.
-20) PROBABLE DE Markeis Reed groin suffered a strain last winter (Feb.
-27), reaggravated it early in camp and had sports hernia surgery; returning to lim ited practice OUT Thos se who are out for the se ason: S Jered Bell knee suffered a torn ACL in practice (Aug.
+Pos Player Injury Notes Status/Massachusetts OL Brad Cotner concussion suffered in practice (Aug.
+6), has yet to be cleared to return to practice OUT DE Garrett Gregory knee suffered a severe sprain in practice (Aug.
+23) OUT/2-3 WEEKS TE Dylan Keeney knee suffered a severe sprain early in camp (Aug.
+4), back practicing on a limited basis QUESTIONABLE DB Marques Mosley lower leg suffered a sprain in practice (Aug.
+26), limited in practice DAY-TO-DAY DE Markeis Reed groin suffered a strain last winter (Feb.
+27) and reaggravated it early in camp; had surgery for a sports hernia OUT CB Ahkello Witherspoon back has been experiencing pain since middle of camp, limited in practice DAY-TO-DAY Thos se who are out for the so eason: S Jered Bell knee suffered a torn ACL in practice (Aug.
 15); will petition for a sixth year from the NCAA OUT/SEASON-ENDING DE Tyler Henington knee suffered a torn ACL and MCL in practice (Aug.
 22); no decision yet on surgery OUT/SEASON-ENDING DT John Paul Tuso knee suffered ACL and meniscus tears in practice (March 17), had surgery April 10 OUT/SEASON-ENDING